1

 Look at pattern_preview.py.
 Before running it, predict:

-1. How many times will “Data changed!” print?
+• How many times will “Data changed!” print?

-2. Will DashboardA always print before DashboardB?
+• Will DashboardA always print before DashboardB?

-Run it to check your predictions.
+Run it and compare the output to your prediction.

 Starter files